Making Sense of Mulch

 Types of Mulch

 There are plenty of types of mulch available to sprinkle around your garden, all with different purposes.
 Even compost can be considered a mulch!
-Here are three types that we recommend and what they’re best for:
+Here are two types that we recommend and what they’re best for:

 Garden Time Shredded Western Red Cedar Bark